slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - impostor syndrome’ mentality, because when you accept that others will always be better that you are at different things, then you will cease to compare yourself against them, but instead openly seek guidance from them.
 - "Don’t look for inspiration.
 Look for irritation."
 - motivation sometimes is just a matter of money! you dont do for x, and for 2x? and for 3x? there is a moment that you'll be motivated!
+> *'With a strong enough «why», you can overcome any «how».' -- Tony Robbins* “There was a gun to my head.
+The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
+Every day I wake up with that gun to my head.
+Every day I live.”
+- burning bridges to get the motivation.
 -->

 > *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*